joe-thirtytwonineteen/graql/docs/internals/scanning.md

 1. Uses the underlying micronaut application context to inspect any registered beans of stereotypes `GraQLComponent` and `GraQLScalar`.
-2. Creates delegates for data fetches (queries, mutations, fetches), data loaders, and exception handlers
+2. Creates delegates for data fetches (queries, mutations, fetches), data loaders, and exception handlers.
-3. Registers scalars
+3. Registers scalars.
-4. Uses `GraQLFactory` to create the underlying `graphql.GraphQL` for micronaut GraphQL integration
+4. Uses `GraQLFactory` to create the underlying `graphql.GraphQL` for micronaut GraphQL integration.

 ## GraQLComponent Registration